552020/inception/README.md

 https://chatgpt.com/c/4b6528ac-466b-4788-86e1-ceedf8061488

+We need to manually clone the repository in the remote, for that since it could be a private repository GitHub needs to know the public key of the droplet.
+We need to copy the SSH publich key in GitHub and then clone the repo.

 ## Notes

 - Remember that acting as a root from SSH is not reccomende, and you should disable it.
 You should ass a new user, give to them sudo powers and disable root ssh login